fletchjp/MERG-Arduino-Software/TestEncoderKeypad/README.md

 ## matrixKeyboardUNO44pinsEncoder

 This combines the two codes.

 It works although when the encoder is turned fast the number can be missing a digit.
-That has now stopped.
+I have put in delay(5) in the encoder print to avoid missing digits.

 ## matrixKeyboardUNO44pinsI2CEncoder

 This is the next step to move the keypad to I2C and see if that works.
 Yes it does.

+I have put in delay(5) in the encoder print to avoid missing digits.

 ## matrixKeyboardUNO44pinsI2CEncoderEvent

 This moves the encoder to use the IOAbstraction event structure.
 This now works too.

 I have put in delay(5) in the encoder print to avoid missing digits.

 ## matrixKeyboardEncoderMEGA34